vkoves/vkoves.github.io/_posts/2026-07-15-ev-road-tripping.md

         for $14,990.">
 </div>

+#### Don't Think You Need A Level 2 Charger At Home

+Charging an EV on a standard household outlet is called Level 1 charging, while a higher powered 240V outlet can be used for what's called Level 2 charging.
+But unless you drive a lot _every day_ **you probably don't need a Level 2 charger!** Level 1 chargers give you 3 - 5 miles per hour of charge, but overnight for say, 10 hours, that means you'll get 30 - 50 miles back.

+To learn more, check out this quick video from This Old House, which dives into it more:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/_YcnMRSqdtE?si=HSIu_-fSkUei22Nl"
+  title="YouTube Video Player - Electric Vehicle Chargers Explained, This Old House" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+And if you can't charge at home, you can still go electric, but you won't save as much money.
+Since most EVs have 300 miles of range, if you live in a city, you probably will only need to charge say, once a week, depending on how much you drive.

+**If you do drive daily to work, see if your workplace has or can install a Level 2 EV charger** - many parking garages in downtown Chicago have them, for example, letting you charge your car relatively affordably during the work day!

 #### Check for Rebates

 A lot of states have rebates for EVs or EV chargers.
 In Illinois, [ComEd has a rebate for EV